 The HFF Racial Bridging Focus Group realizes the importance of relationship building as a foundation for racial bridging.
-This Focus Group has regular meetings for pastors and ministry leaders to meet and network, learn and discuss race and other local issues, and pray for each other and our city.
+This Focus Group gathers for pastors, ministry leaders and community members to meet and network, learn and discuss race and other local issues, and pray for each other and our city.

-- Organize a regular meeting for pastors and ministry leaders to meet and network, learn and discuss race and other local issues, and pray for each other and the city.
+- Organize a regular meeting for pastors, ministry leaders and community members to meet and network, learn and discuss race and other local issues, and pray for each other and the city.

 - Support and promote the current Helping Florence Flourish citywide service and prayer efforts.

 - Encourage inter-church fellowship and worship to help build trust and friendships.

 - Promote Unity Sunday annually.

 In early 2017, HFF brought Pastor Tony Evans to the Florence Civic Center to teach our city about Oneness Embraced, uniting the racial divide.
 Thousands joined together for two days at the Florence Civic Center to hear Pastor Evans give us a biblical and pastoral guide for striving for unity across racial and socioeconomic divides in Florence, SC.
 A 200+ voice choir of all races and denominations from our area led the worship.
 With the Bible as a guide and Heaven as the goal, “Oneness Embraced “calls God’s people to kingdom-focused unity.
 It tells us why we don’t have it, what we need to get it, and what it will look like when we do.
 Our prayer is for a significant impact on the body of Christ.
 We followed up the event with a seven week Bible Study of Oneness Embraced meeting at various area churches.